autumn-mck/site-web-gen-java/project-sonar/index.md

 Alternatively:

-## Fetching an online version of Project Sonar
+## Fetching and parsing an online version of Project Sonar
 This method is a bit more complicated, but means that we do not have to keep a copy saved on our machine, taking up space.
 It will require you to have a reliable internet connection, however.

 Let's add a new function, `readFromWeb`.